 There are multiple reasons why our hair can change.
 Your diet can affect your hair health.
 Protein is a very important part of having healthy hair.
 Collagen protein is specifically recommended for those who have a diet that include animals products.
 As a vegan alternative, sea moss is an option due to its high mineral content, but its protein content is minimal.
 Also, making sure your diet includes enough B Vitamins.
 B-Vitamins are important for hair production, but any well balanced diet should provide you with the proper amount nutrition for healthy hair growth.

-Medications can also contribute to the health of your hair.
+Medications can contribute to the overall health of your hair.
 Always be mindful of the side effects of any medications you may be taking, especially if hair loss is one.

-Life stages can also be a reason why our hair changes.
+Life stages can also factor as to why our hair changes.
 Just like changes within our bodies are inevitable, so are changes to our hair.
 Women go through many hormonal changes throughout their lifetime.
 One change that can cause an uncomfortable amount of hair shedding is post child birth.
 It is common to see an increase of retention in your hair (less shedding) during your pregnancy, but after child birth your body experiences extreme hormonal changes, which in return can cause your hair to shed at a faster rate.
 This can happen for up to 2 years, but do not be alarmed it does grow back!